apitrace/apitrace/docs/HACKING.markdown

  * `qapitrace` -- the GUI; it reads traces directly, and gets JSON state by invoking `glretrace`

+The architecture for Direct3D APIs is similar, with the exception that, because it's not cross platform, there are less specialized variations.

 # Coding Style #